mitegab/7/README.md

 # X Clone App with Flutter and Serverpod

-Welcome to the **X Clone App**, a social media application built with **Flutter** for the front-end, **Serverpod** as the backend server, and the **BLoC Pattern** for state management.
+Welcome to the **twitter Clone**, a social media application built with **Flutter** for the front-end, **Serverpod** as the backend server, and the **BLoC Pattern** for state management.
 This project showcases the power of **full-stack Dart**, combining modern mobile app development with a robust backend.

 ## Full Code
-Access the complete source code for this project here: [GitHub Repository](https://github.com/your-repo-link).
+Access the complete source code for this project here: [GitHub Repository](https://github.com/mitegab/twitterflutter.git).

-## Video Tutorial
-Watch the step-by-step guide on building this app: [YouTube Tutorial](https://youtube.com/your-video-link).

 ---